-This church is Reading Minster also known as St Mary's church.
+Reading Minster, also known as St Mary's church, is Reading's oldest church.
+This is where the town grew up in the Saxon period.
 In the 1550s it was repaired and improved using stones, lead, tiles and timber from Reading Abbey.
 Henry VIII had closed the abbey down in 1539 and the materials were reused all over Reading.

 Archaeologists investigating the site of the Oracle shopping centre in the 1990s, found the remains of a small building from the 12th or 13th century.
 They think it was a ‘cookhouse’ owned by the abbey, where ordinary people could get a simple hot meal.

 The road across the churchyard has always been busy.
 Compare the traffic today with this early twentieth century postcard.